 In fairness, AEGIS Rings are not perfect.
-Carbon brush manufacturers point out that new brushes decrease shaft voltage more than AEGIS Rings do.
+Carbon brush manufacturers note that new brushes decrease shaft voltage more than AEGIS Rings.
 This is true, but only when the carbon brushes are new:

 Over the space of a few months, a film called the patina builds up on the shaft.
-The patina is necessary for the brush to slide smoothly along the shaft, and is beneficial for dc charge transfer.
+The patina is necessary for the brush to slide smoothly along the shaft and is beneficial for dc charge transfer.
 But tests have shown that the patina increases the impedance (resistance) for high frequency ac.
-So as the patina builds up, the brush is less effectively able to discharge high frequency shaft voltage.
+So as the patina builds up, the brush can less effectively discharge high frequency shaft voltage.

 On the other hand, AEGIS Rings hold the shaft voltage steady at less than 5V peak.
 Moreover, shaft voltage under 5V does not cause appreciable damage.
 And you don't need to take our word for it.
 Among other sources, that 5V limit comes from GKE, inventor of the Bearing Predictor "Beppe" and one of the world's experts on electrical bearing damage.